auth0/docs/articles/multifactor-authentication/index.md

 # Multi-factor Authentication in Auth0

 Multi-factor authentication (MFA) is a method of verifying a user's identify by requiring him or her to present more than one piece of information.
-This provides additional layers of security to decrease the liklihood of aunauthorized access.
+This provides additional layers of security to decrease the likelihood of unauthorized access.
 The information asked of the user is typically two or more of the following:

 * Knowledge: something he or she knows, such as a password;
 * Possession: something he or she has, such as a cell phone;